RSE-Sheffield/pando-python/episodes/optimisation-memory.md

 Correspondingly, the earlier the CPU finds the variable the faster it will be to access.
 However, to fully understand the cache's it's necessary to explain what happens once a variable has been found.

-If a variable is not found in the caches, so must be fetched from RAM.
+If a variable is not found in the caches, it must be fetched from RAM.
 The full 64 byte cache line containing the variable, will be copied first into the CPU's L3, then L2 and then L1.
 Most variables are only 4 or 8 bytes, so many neighbouring variables are also pulled into the caches.
 Similarly, adding new data to a cache evicts old data.